-I always wondered how stupid our government was to throw out multinational companies like IBM and Coca Cola from the country in 1970s.
+I always wondered our government was wrong to throw out multinational companies like IBM and Coca Cola from the country in 1970s.
 If they had not, the liberalization process and growth which started only after 1992, could have started much earlier.
-Similarly, I also believed Chinese government is wrong in providing unfair advantages to Chinese companies over global Internet giants.
+Similarly, I also used to believe that Chinese government is wrong in providing unfair advantages to Chinese companies over global Internet giants.
 Perhaps I did not have an open mind to understand other perspectives.

 To be clear, I am against government’s control of information and thereby minds, however much like how colonial powers fought to control over weaker countries and the new world, I also see that our attention and time as the new resources which these new age digital companies fight to acquire.
 And they have been successful so far.